gkcng/arc/experiments/JOURNEY.md

 Experiment 1: Partially tagged and analyzed the distribution of the training data.
 Explored the initial model with an “Identity” task, which just copies the Input to the Output.
 A test to see if the model can indeed correctly learn the association between each input and output grid pixel.

 Experiment 2: Explore a few hyperparameters varying #epochs and lr and observing loss.
-Uses Identity tasks.
+Used Identity tasks.

 Experiment 3: Test Dynamic Learning Rate.
-Uses Identity tasks.
+Used Identity tasks.

 Experiment 3: Implemented Dynamic Learning Rate

-Experiment 4: Test with true ARC Tasks.
+Experiment 4: Tested with true ARC Tasks.
 - Analyzed vanishing gradient problem.
 - Applied He normal initialization, ReLU / PReLU activation at Dense output layer.
 - Explored hyperparamter Dropout between 0.1 and 0.5, embedding dimensions.